-The New England Journal of Medicine itself has since disavowed the letter, stating “[the letter] was heavily and uncritically cited as evidence that addiction was rare with long-term opioid therapy.”
+The New England Journal of Medicine itself has since disavowed the letter, stating, “[the letter] was heavily and uncritically cited as evidence that addiction was rare with long-term opioid therapy.”
 “We believe,” the journal provided, “that this citation pattern contributed to the North American opioid crisis by helping to shape a narrative that allayed prescribers’ concerns about the risk of addiction associated with long-term opioid therapy.”

-(2) Defendant-Funded Organizations
+Defendant-Funded Organizations

 Manufacturer Defendants also funded multiple organizations to advocate for the use of opioids to treat chronic pain.
 The names of the organizations suggest neutrality, but they were anything but.
-They included the American Pain Foundation (“APF”); the American Academy of Pain Management (which received funding from Manufacturer Defendants Endo, Janssens, and Purdue); the American Pain Society (“APS”), the American Geriatrics Society (“AGS”), and the Pain Care Forum (“PCF”).
+They included the American Pain Foundation (“APF”); the American Academy of Pain Management (which received funding from Manufacturer Defendant Endo); the American Pain Society (“APS”), the American Geriatrics Society (“AGS”), and the Pain Care Forum (“PCF”).

-(A) The American Pain Foundation
+The American Pain Foundation

-The most prominent nonparty advocate for opioids, funded by Defendants, was the American Pain Foundation (“APF”).
+The most prominent nonparty advocate for opioids funded by Defendants was the American Pain Foundation (“APF”).
 APF received more than $10 million in funding from opioid manufacturers from 2007 until it closed its doors in May 2012.
 Endo alone provided more than half that funding; Purdue was next, at $1.7 million.

 APF issued education guides for patients, reporters, and policymakers that touted the benefits of opioids for chronic pain and trivialized their risks, particularly the risk of addiction.
 APF also launched a campaign to promote opioids for returning veterans, which has contributed to high rates of addiction and other adverse outcomes – including death – among returning soldiers.
-APF also engaged in a significant multimedia campaign – through radio, television, and the internet – to educate patients about their “right” to pain treatment, namely opioids.
+APF also engaged in a significant multimedia campaign — through radio, television, and the internet — to educate patients about their “right” to pain treatment, namely opioids.
 All of the programs and materials were available nationally and were intended to reach Virginia consumers, physicians, patients, and third-party payers.

-Dr. Perry Fine (an opioid advocate from the University of Utah who received funding from Janssen, Cephalon, Endo, and Purdue), Dr. Portenoy, and Dr. Scott Fishman (an advocate the University of California who authored Responsible Opioid Prescribing, a publication sponsored by Cephalon and Purdue), all served on APF’s board and reviewed its publications.
+Dr. Perry Fine (an opioid advocate from the University of Utah who received funding from Cephalon, Endo, and Purdue), Dr. Portenoy, and Dr. Scott Fishman (an advocate the University of California who authored Responsible Opioid Prescribing, a publication sponsored by Cephalon and Purdue), all served on APF’s board and reviewed its publications.
 Another board member, Lisa Weiss, was an employee of a public relations firm that worked for both Purdue and APF.

 In 2009 and 2010, more than eighty percent (80%) of APF’s operating budget came from pharmaceutical industry sources.
 Including industry grants for specific projects, APF received about $2.3 million from industry sources out of total income of about $2.85 million in 2009; its budget for 2010 projected receipts of roughly $2.9 million from drug companies, out of a total income of about $3.5 million.
-By 2011, APF was entirely dependent on incoming grants from Defendants Purdue, Cephalon, Endo, and others to avoid using its line of credit.
+By 2011, APF was entirely dependent on incoming grants from Defendants Cephalon, Endo, and others to avoid using its line of credit.

 APF held itself out as an independent patient advocacy organization.
 It often engaged in grassroots lobbying against various legislative initiatives that might limit opioid prescribing, and thus the profitability of its sponsors.
-It was often called upon to provide “patient representatives” for Defendants’ promotional activities, including for Purdue’s “Partners Against Pain” and Janssen’s “Let’s Talk Pain”.
+It was often called upon to provide “patient representatives” for Defendants’ promotional activities, including for Purdue’s “Partners Against Pain.”
 But in reality, APF functioned as an advocate for the interests of the Manufacturer Defendants, not patients.
 Indeed, as early as 2011, Purdue told APF that the basis of a grant was Purdue’s desire to “strategically align its investments in nonprofit organizations that share [its] business interests.”